Want to learn new ways to make extra money?

 Taking a foreign language class can be a huge differentiator on your resume.
 Not all colleges require students to take one, so by enrolling in a class to learn a new language, you get to show that you’re motivated, and you learn something valuable.

-A lot of companies are multi-national, and being able to speak a foreign language helps you stand out, while also opening you up to international travel opportunities.
+A lot of companies are multi-national, and being able to speak a foreign language helps your resume stand out, while also opening you up to international travel opportunities.

 11. Semesters abroad